powturbo/Turbo-Transpose/README.md

   * nearly as fast as byte transpose
   * more efficient in most binary data files, up to **6 times!** faster than [Bitshuffle](https://github.com/kiyo-masui/bitshuffle)
   * more robust worst case scenario than bitshuffle
+  * :new: compress (w/ lz77) better and faster than one of the best floting-point compressors [SPDP](http://cs.txstate.edu/~burtscher/research/SPDPcompressor/)
 * Scalar and SIMD **Transform**
   * **Delta** encoding for sorted lists
   * **Zigzag** encoding for unsorted lists